vardanagarwal/Proctoring-AI/README.md

 It is implemented in `face_detector.py` and is used for tracking eyes, mouth opening detection, head pose estimation, and face spoofing.

 ### Facial Landmarks
 Earlier, Dlib's facial landmarks model was used but it did not give good results when face was at an angle.
 Now, a model provided in this [repository](https://github.com/yinguobing/cnn-facial-landmark) is used.
-An article comparing them will be written soon.
+A comparison between them and the reason for choosing the new Tensorflow based model is shown in this [article](https://towardsdatascience.com/robust-facial-landmarks-for-occluded-angled-faces-925e465cbf2e?source=friends_link&sk=505eb1101576227f4c38474092dd4c22).

 It is implemented in `face_landmarks.py` and is used for tracking eyes, mouth opening detection, and head pose estimation.